Beyond Tomorrow (film): Plot

 As James spends time with Arlene rehearsing, he becomes infatuated with her and neglects Jean, much to the distress of the ghosts, who are powerless to do anything.
 When Arlene's ex-husband bangs on her door, she has James leave by the back door, but not before persuading him to take a three-day break from work with her in the country.

 George is summoned to leave the world.
 Michael begs him to repent before it is too late, but George refuses to be a hypocrite and walks away amid thunder and lightning into the darkness.
 Soon it is Allan's turn.
 His son David comes to take him to Heaven to be reunited with his wife.
 When Michael is called, he refuses to leave James, although a voice tells him each person is summoned only once and that he will be doomed to roam the Earth forever if he turns it down.

 When Arlene leaves her apartment to meet James, her ex-husband is waiting.
 He needs her help to get back on his feet.
 However, she coldly brushes him off.
 When Arlene and James drive away, the jealous, estranged husband follows and shoots them when they stop for dinner.
-James dies on the operating table with his spirit greeted by Michael who then intercedes on his behalf, pleading with a "voice from above", for a second chance for the young man.
-His wish is granted and James returns to life.
+James dies on the operating table, and he is greeted by Michael.
+Michael is given a second chance to enter Heaven; a voice explains that Michael's mother gave them no rest.
+Michael pleads for a second chance for the young man.
+His wish is granted, and James returns to life.
 Michael is reunited with a now-repentant George, and both are admitted into Heaven.